 Sargent Art Installation

-In a white-walled, spartan laboratory in Boston University’s Sargent College, lab director Dr. Deepak Kumar took a break from his research to hunch over a table.
-With a scattered pile of thick, gold and blue aluminum bars, he spelled out the lab’s initials: M.A.I.
+In a white-walled, Spartan laboratory in Boston University’s Sargent College, director Dr. Deepak Kumar took a break from his research to hunch over a table.
+Using a pile of thick, gold and blue aluminum bars, he spelled out the lab’s initials: M.A.I.

 With an inkling in mind, Kumar approached the College of Fine Arts’ sculpture department in August with his proposition.

 “The idea was that [the sculpture] could be something that is unique to our space,” Kumar said.
 “It’s a conversation piece—something for us to showcase.”

 His project piqued the interest of Professor Lydia Musco, who, after visiting the lab and meeting the research team, said she integrated the installation piece into the course plan for her fall semester class, Sculpture 2: Materials & Methods.

 Musco and her students began the fall semester familiarizing themselves with the materials for the installation project, set to be finished in December.

 “The initial step was having the material there.
 Looking at it, feeling it, seeing what it sounded like, the weight that it had, how it went together and came apart,” Musco said.